storesafe/cordova-sqlite-evmax-build-free/README.md

 Super-premium enterprise version with additional performance and stability improvements for Android, iOS, ~~and macOS,~~ including workarounds for super-large INSERT transactions and SELECT results on Android - with limited extra features (missing pre-populated database support)

-with ICU support for Android & iOS using built-in platform ICU on each platform
+with ICU support for Android & iOS using built-in platform ICU on each platform - requires minimum Android 12; Android pre-12 supported by 0.1.x with limited updates

 NOTE that this should work for UPPER, LOWER, & LIKE functions.
 REGEXP & `icu_load_collation` cannot be supported consistently by built-in platform ICU on all platforms.